Skip to content

 Patients who smoke have up to twelve times the risk of skin necrosis, widened scars, and infection.
 These are not numbers to scare you.
 They are data from the global medical literature, confirmed by my personal experience over more than two decades of practice.

-My requirement: total cessation of smoking for at least fifteen days before and fifteen days after surgery.
+My requirement: total cessation of smoking for at least two weeks before and two weeks after surgery.
 This includes conventional cigarettes, electronic cigarettes, vapes, hookah, cigars, pipes, and any product containing nicotine, including patches and nicotine gum.
 Yes, electronic devices are equally harmful, as the nicotine is the same.

 Alcohol interferes with surgery in multiple ways.
 It dehydrates tissues, compromises liver function necessary to metabolise anaesthetic medications, alters blood coagulation, and depresses the immune system.
 Additionally, it interacts dangerously with painkillers and antibiotics that will be prescribed post-operatively.